-As part of the effort to rebalance the provision of Long Term Supports and Services (LTSS), FSSA intends to partner with the nursing facility industry to improve alignment of available facilities with projected future institutional needs.
-Potential changes include the reduction of multiple occupancy rooms, managed closure of facilities in regions with low nursing facility occupancy levels, and assistance for maintaining or opening facilities in regions projected to have future bed capacity challenges.
+As part of the effort to rebalance the provision of Long Term Supports and Services (LTSS), FSSA intends to partner with the nursing and residential facility industry to improve alignment of available facilities with projected future institutional needs.
+FMAP funds will be used to expand HCBS capacity primarily by converting interested nursing facilities into assisted living facilities that are fully compliant with the HCBS Settings Rule.
+A portion of the grants may also go to supporting other HCBS compliant residential facilities achieve compliance with the HCBS Settings Rule.